TomasAusinoPalau/TomasAusinoPalau/README.md

 - HTML
 - CSS
 - SASS
+- CYPRESS

 ### Other aspects about me:

 - 🌱 I’m currently learning about data bases and NodeJS.
 - 💞️ I’m looking to collaborate on projects related with music, art or history.
-This are the topics that most influence me
+This are the topics that most influence me.
 - 📫 How to reach me: tausinopalau@gmail.com